Karumba Flying Boat Base - c.1938

 "All the AWA operators joined the DCA as temporary staff on 1 September 1939 and were made permanent in 1941.
 The callsign was VHKA, changed later to VZKA."

-Left: The Karumba met bloke about to launch a wind-finding balloon.
+Left: Vance Deering, the Karumba meteorologist, about to launch a wind-finding balloon.

 CAHS/Ivan Hodder collection)